-An officer explained that arrangements had been made for Councillors David Ashton (Chair) and Suresh (Vice-Chair) to attend trainings and briefings organised by the following groups:
+An officer explained that arrangements had been made for Councillors David Ashton (Chair) and Suresh (Vice-Chair) to attend training and briefings organised by the following groups:

-- London Pension Fund Officers Group, Westminster Council London wide Member training - A briefing by LCIV London briefing for new Councillors on how CIV works
+- London Pension Fund Officers Group, Westminster Council London wide Member training - A briefing by the London CIV briefing for new Councillors on how the London CIV works

-After these training sessions, officers will liaise with relevant new Members of the committee to schedule further training.
+After these training sessions, officers will liaise with new Members of the committee to schedule further training.
 A Member advised that old Members could also benefit from the London CIV training.
-It was agreed that invitations should be extended to old members of the committee to attend the LCIV briefing.
+It was agreed that invitations should be extended to old members of the committee to attend the London CIV briefing.